 Belgium Travel Guide

-Belgium is a small European country wedged between the Netherlands, Germany, France and Luxembourg, while from the UK it is only separated by a narrow strip of the North Sea.
-This is the country where intersect political and financial interests of the EU, but still allowing to experience its traditions and customs.
-A country with numerous museums and heritage sites, which offer not just a glass of beer and a bar of chocolate, but the opportunity to get acquainted with historical background of Belgium as a place of high importance for all European Union.
+Belgium is a small European country wedged between the Netherlands, Germany, France, and Luxembourg, while from the UK it is only separated by a narrow strip of the North Sea.
+This is the country where intersect political and financial interests of the EU but still allowing to experience its traditions and customs.
+Belgium has numerous museums and heritage sites that offer not just a glass of beer or a bar of chocolate.
+Get acquainted with the historical background of Belgium as a place of high importance for all European Union.

-It is a well-known fact that the combined forces of the European states defeated Napoleon’s army at Waterloo, but it is less known that Waterloo and battlefield sites located in Brussels suburbs, which can be reached within half an hour by using Bus W and 365 from Bruxelles Midi.
-Many have heard about The Legend of Till Eulenspiegel and Lamme Goedzak, but it is not entirely known that Charles de Coster, the author of the novel, was a Belgian-born novelist while the action of this novel takes place in the province of Flanders and Wallonia near the cities of Ghent and Bruges.
+It is a well-known fact that the combined forces of the European states defeated Napoleon’s army at Waterloo.
+But it is less known that Waterloo and battlefield sites located in Brussels suburbs.
+You can reach both these sites within half an hour by using Bus W and 365 from Bruxelles Midi.
+Many have heard about The Legend of Till Eulenspiegel and Lamme Goedzak.
+But it is not entirely known that Charles de Coster, the author of the novel, was a Belgian-born novelist.
+While the action of this novel takes place in the province of Flanders and Wallonia near the cities of Ghent and Bruges.

-Comics, saxophone and fries are usually considered an attribute of American popular culture, but these were actually invented in Belgium and considered the national pride.
+Comics, saxophone, and fries are usually considered an attribute of American popular culture.
+In fact, these were actually invented in Belgium and considered the national pride.